 - Pay for additional quantity by measuring such quantity and including it in the appropriate contract records when no extra work is involved.

-- Observe fine grading to ensure compliance with requirements for grade and culvert beddings.
+- Observe fine grading to verify compliance with requirements for grade and culvert beddings.

 The resident engineer’s duties include the following during structure backfill:

-- Inspect the backfill to ensure it is brought up uniformly and in the specified layer thickness.
+- Inspect the backfill to make sure it is brought up uniformly and in the specified layer thickness.

-- Ensure that all conditions described in the specifications are met before permitting “ponding” and “jetting.”
-“Ponding” means flooding the backfill material for a period of time (by erecting dams or dikes) so that water will pond on the material.
+- Make sure that all conditions described in the specifications are met before permitting “ponding” and “jetting.”
+“Ponding” means flooding the backfill material for a period of time by erecting dams or dikes so that water will pond on the material.
 “Jetting” means forcing water into the layer of backfill material through a small diameter pipe.
 Ponding alone is not permissible because it does not give uniform or adequate consolidation.
 Pressure jets must be inserted at the bottom of the backfill material at close, uniform intervals.

 - Prohibit the use of any compacting equipment or methods that may displace or damage structures or otherwise adversely affect foundations or adjacent embankments.

-- Order compaction tests (except for slurry cement backfill) to ensure compliance with the contract.
+- Order compaction tests, except for slurry cement backfill, to verify compliance with the contract.
 Also, determine the frequency of such testing, ensuring sufficient frequency to determine compliance with requirements.
 Determine frequency based on variables such as the nature of the material and the efficiency of the contractor’s methods.
 At the beginning of backfilling, take sufficient tests to establish the amount of effort required to attain the required compaction.

-- Ensure the contractor places compacted impervious material where erosion of backfill material or seepage through backfill material may occur.
+- Verify that the contractor places compacted impervious material where erosion of backfill material or seepage through backfill material may occur.
 This approach is particularly important at culvert inlets.

-- Ensure the contractor places pervious backfill material as specified.
+- Make sure the contractor places pervious backfill material as specified.